 1. A mountain lion was spotted cruising the fence where the Jones' goats grazed in the pasture just across the road from the sheep.
 John sketched a rough design for a "barn," and we dashed off to the lumber yard the day before Thanksgiving to get the materials to build said barn... or more accurately, shed.
 We built the 8x10 barn in an afternoon, the first thing I'd ever (helped) built.
 We got the sheep into the barn at dusk, wrapped our newly arrived electro-net fence around it, and went to bed exhausted.

-all 7 sheep in the barn every night for a couple of months.
+The barn in its first iteration.
+We herded and then secured all 7 sheep in the barn every night for a couple of months. |

 2. The alpha ram, a regal beast that we named Farley, butted me hard from behind on my behind while I was (obviously) not being attentive.
 I learned the critical shepherd lesson #1: Never turn your back on a ram.